Navy NCP: Nurse Candidate Program (2025)

-This guide provides useful information about the Navy’s Nurse Candidate Program, which is an excellent way for college students to become a Navy Nurse Corps Officer.
+This guide provides useful information about the Navy’s Nurse Candidate Program, which is an excellent way for college students to become a Navy Nurse Corps Officer in Fiscal Year 2025.

 As a Navy Nurse, you will serve your nation by assisting not only those who serve in the Navy but also their families and others in need across the world.